 Knowledge in discrete mathematics, 3 higher education credits, equivalent to completed course SF1671/SF1610/SF1630/SF1662/SF1679.

 Knowledge in algebra and geometry, 7.5 higher education credits, equivalent to completed course SF1624.

-Knowledge in one variable calculus, 7.5 higher education credits, equivalent to completed course SF1625.
+Knowledge in calculus in one variable, 7.5 higher education credits, equivalent to completed course SF1625.

 Active participation in a course offering where the final examination is not yet reported in LADOK is considered equivalent to completion of the course.